 Do not expect a porcelain to dry as well as a stoneware or earthenware.
 Do not expect to be able to make any kind of shape and size using a porcelainous body, you need to be realistic.
-If ware has drastically differing thicknesses along its cross section and has angular contours then it will not be possible to make using certain bodies.
+If ware has drastically differing thicknesses along its cross section and has angular contours then it will not be practical to make using certain bodies.
 At a minimum you need to be willing to do things differently than you have done.
-While industry cannot afford to have time or labor consuming drying scenarios, individual potters can nurse finicky clay bodies through the drying.
+While industry cannot afford to have time or labor-consuming drying scenarios, individual potters can nurse finicky clay bodies through the drying and have driers that run much hotter.
 For example, porcelains can lose water very quickly (and therefore shrink a lot) during early minutes and hours of drying.
 It might be possible to successfully dry otherwise troublesome pieces by covering them almost immediately after forming and leaving them as much as a few days to slowly descend through initial drying.
 Actually, in industry humidity drying chambers can be set to any needed schedule so this same approach might be needed for some circumstances.

 Don't live in the past, control the drying process now.
 It is true, maybe it did work before.
 We must respond to 'now' and be open to the possibility that past success was luck, a position on the edge of a precipice from which you have now fallen.
 Thus a 5% cracking loss today on ware that all receives the same drying treatment could mean 50% tomorrow (depending on how precarious your process is).
 Take cracked ware seriously, even a few pieces can betray a flawed process and it could be just luck that has spared the rest.
 Pretest your clay so you know exactly where you stand.